Ali: Fear Eats the Soul: Plot

-The film takes place an unspecified number of months after the Munich Massacre in West Germany.
+The film takes place in West Germany an unspecified number of months after the Munich Massacre.
 Emmi, a 60-year-old window cleaner and widow, enters a bar, driven in by the rain and wanting to listen to the music being played inside.
-A woman in the bar tauntingly suggests Ali, a Moroccan Gastarbeiter (guest worker) in his late thirties, ask Emmi to dance, to which Emmi accepts.
-After they dance, they develop a friendship and Ali follows Emmi home, staying at her apartment for the night.
-After more interaction, they start to fall in love and Ali continues to live with Emmi.
-Emmi decides to visit her children to introduce them to Ali; daughter Krista and her tyrannical son-in-law Eugen; Eugen thinks she is losing her sanity and Krista thinks that her mother – who has been a widow for years – is fantasising.
+The barmaid, Barbara, goads Ali, a Moroccan Gastarbeiter (guest worker) in his late thirties, to ask Emmi to dance.
+She accepts.
+They develop a friendship and Ali ends up staying overnight at Emmi's apartment.
+After more interaction, their connection deepens and Ali moves in.
+Eager to share her happiness, Emmi tells her daughter, Krista, and son-in-law, Eugen.
+Eugen scoffs and says Emmi has lost her mind, while Krista dismisses it as a folly fueled by years of widowhood.

 Their relationship is threatened when the landlord's son, who has been sent on the assumption that Emmi has taken in a lodger, tells Emmi that subletting is against Emmi's tenancy agreement, and that Ali must leave within a day.
-Fearful of losing Ali, Emmi claims that she and Ali are planning to marry.
-After the landlord's son apologises for the misapprehension and leaves, Emmi speaks to Ali and apologises for having invented the idea of her marrying him, but is surprised by Ali when he says that it is an excellent idea.
-The film then shows them in a civil court, married.
+Fearful of losing Ali, Emmi says she and Ali are planning to marry.
+After the landlord's son apologises for the misapprehension and leaves, Emmi speaks to Ali and apologises for having invented the idea of her marrying him, but is surprised when Ali says it is an excellent idea.
+The film then shows them leaving civil court, married.

-Their marriage is looked upon negatively by those who live near them, which include apartment tenants and shopkeepers.
-Emmi is shunned by her work colleagues, and Ali faces discrimination at every turn.
-When Emmi invites her three grown children and son-in-law to meet Ali, they openly reject him.
-One of Emmi's sons smashes in her TV set in anger, her other son declares she must have lost her sanity, calls Emmi a "whore".
-Before the four leave Emmi's apartment, her daughter mentions it a "pigsty".
+Their marriage is looked upon unfavorably by their neighbors and shopkeepers.
+Emmi's colleagues shun her, and Ali faces discrimination at every turn.
+When Emmi invites her three children and son-in-law to meet Ali, they openly reject him.
+One of Emmi's sons smashes her TV set in anger and the other declares she must have lost her mind, calling her a "whore".
+Before they leave Emmi's apartment, Krista calls it a "pigsty".

-Emmi's sadness towards this rejection washes away as her optimism resurfaces and she decides that she and Ali should take a long holiday together to escape the discrimination, convinced that upon their return, they will have been missed and will be welcomed back.
-After their return, they face less discrimination, but only because neighbouring tenants and shopkeepers see the gain in treating Emmi better, not because they have outgrown their prejudices.
+Emmi's sadness about this rejection fades as her optimism resurfaces and she decides that she and Ali should take a holiday together to escape the discrimination, convinced that upon their return, they will have been missed and be welcomed back.
+Upon their return, they face less discrimination, but only because their neighbours and shopkeepers see the gain in treating them better, not because they have outgrown their prejudices.